Thomas083/SelXPress/Docker/README.md

 | SMTP-WebUI | http://localhost:8080 |
 | SMTP-Database | http://localhost:8085 |

+## SMTP server

-## For testing in local the smtp server
+For testing in local the smtp server, open a terminal at the root project and execute this :

 ``cd ./docker``
 ``python testing_smtp.py``